kierenholt/curfew/README.md

-group requests that were close together add setup alerts match more than one domain component using dot
+group requests that were close together add setup alerts match more than one domain component using dot refresh button on the requests page / autorefresh

 # TODO MUCH LATER
 when add user to reason for ban (if user is banned)